kumar8929/jfrog-installation/README.md

 # Install Artifactory in Amazon Linux2 ec2 instance.

 ## Pre-requisites:
-create an ec2 instance with below
+create an linux ec2 instance with the following
-    - T2.small EC2 instance (Linux)
+    - T2.small
     - Open port 8081---->in the security group
     - Install Java